 Machine Learning for Finance

-Enroll Now Customize for Organizations
+Enroll Now Customize for OrganizationsAt a Glance

-- Enrollment
+- Enrollment:

 - Open Enrollment

-- Duration
+- Length:

-- Eight weeks
+- 8 weeks

 Upcoming Dates

-September Start
+December Start

 Designed For

-Organizations are constantly trying to streamline processes, cut costs, and drive profitability.
+Today’s organizations seek to streamline processes, cut costs, and drive profitability.
 Data has become a key driver in producing better financial analytics, providing leaders with the insights they need to make strategic decisions.

-After completing the course you will be able to:
+After completing the course, you will be able to:

-- Understand what Exploratory Data Analysis is and how to perform it with Python and Pandas
+- Understand what exploratory data analysis is and how to perform it with Python and Pandas.

-- Engineer new functions using existing data
+- Engineer new features and functions from existing data.

 You will learn to:

-- Make models more rigorous by adding train/test split and cross-validation
+- Make models more rigorous by adding train/test split and cross-validation.

-- Backtest a model and understand why backtesting is important
+- Backtest a model and understand why backtesting is important.

-- Use simulation to solve a portfolio allocation problem
+- Use simulation to solve a portfolio allocation problem.

-- Converse at a high level about several advanced topics in financial machine learning
+- Converse at a high level about several advanced topics in financial machine learning.

 Gain an introduction to Python, which covers variables, functions, control structures, loops, and Pandas, and learn about probability and statistics, including statistics for finance.